Can Lyme Disease Cause a Stroke?

 • Focal neurologic deficits

-These presentations may be mistaken for primary vascular or neurologic disorders, delaying diagnosis.
+These presentations may be mistaken for primary neurologic or vascular disorders.

 A Case That Challenges Expectations

-A case reported in the medical literature described a 13-year-old patient who developed an acute ischemic stroke linked to Lyme neuroborreliosis.
+A published case described a 13-year-old patient who developed an acute ischemic stroke linked to Lyme neuroborreliosis.

-• Stroke occurred in a young patient without typical vascular risk factors
+• Stroke occurred in a young patient without typical risk factors

-• Symptoms evolved in a way that did not initially suggest Lyme disease
+• Symptoms did not initially suggest Lyme disease

 • Diagnosis required consideration of infection-related inflammation

-This type of presentation underscores how Lyme disease can fall outside expected diagnostic patterns.
+This type of presentation highlights how Lyme disease can fall outside expected diagnostic patterns.

 Why Lyme Disease Stroke Risk Is Often Missed